-Peter McKinney, '56 catalyzed an interesting discussion in the Harvard Magazine with a brief letter published in the March-April issue.
-The entire text is as follows.
+Peter McKinney, '56 catalyzed an interesting discussion in the Harvard Magazine with a brief letter published in the

 IN REFERENCE to “Crimson in Congress” (January-February, page 60; and see page 55), I observe that there will be some 32 members with Harvard degrees in Congress, and that 29 are Democrats.
 If the reader counts only the members with College degrees, there will be 13 members of Congress, 12 Democrats.
 The development of independent and critical thinking in undergraduates should be a major goal of an education, otherwise the process is indoctrination.
 The statistics on the political affiliations of the incoming Congress suggest that this is not happening at Harvard College.
 Could this be a reflection of the ideological imbalance of the faculty?